thanhdanh27600/quickshare/README.md

 ## What's this

-- **Creat Note & Shorten URLs**: Create note super easy with shortened link to 3 unique hash xxx (qsh.at/xxx), link then saved by IP, no sign in required.
+- **Create Note & Shorten URLs**: Create note super easy with shortened link to 3 unique hash xxx (qsh.at/xxx), link then saved by IP, no sign in required.

 - **Tracking URLs**: Resource management (note & shortened link) goes publicly, unless set new password.

-- **Detect Unique Clicks**: Tracks clicks on the shortened URLs in polling time
+- **Detect Unique Clicks**: Tracks clicks on the shortened URLs in polling time.

-- **Detect Human Clicks**: Distinguish genuine clicks from bots or automated scripts
+- **Detect Human Clicks**: Distinguish genuine clicks from bots or automated scripts.

-- **Free to Use**: Start to use [https://quickshare.at](https://quickshare.at) , always free
+- **Free to Use**: Start to use [https://quickshare.at](https://quickshare.at) , always free.

 ## How to Build